e-clearing-net/OCHP/OCHP.md

 ### LocalDateTimeType

 Format is according to ISO8601 UTC + Offset.
 The field takes 25 alphanumeric characters.

+Please note that this type does explicitly not take UTC times.
+All time values need to be given in local time with a valid offset.
+A time value with $+0000$ offset represents the Greenwich Mean Time and is semantically not the same as UTC.

 ###### Example